Allowed image types are jpeg,png,gif

 A good place to enter the reserve is the parking right next to the gas station "Gazzola Carburanti" in the village of Morozzo.
-See the P on the map.
+Click on the P in the map to get directions.
 On this desolate parking lot you cannot imagine that there is a nature reserve nearby somewhere.
 But walk to the rear of the parking and a path zigzags down into the reserve.
 The reserve is open year round from dawn to dusk and the entrance is free.
 The only way to explore the reserve is by foot.

 Best time to visit is the early morning when it's tranquil and full of birds.
 After 10 o'clock dayvisitors arrive (not many) and bird activity drops.
 There is a small visitor center with a café, but the opening hours are infrequent.
 A telescope is not really necessary, because most of the time you are close to the birds.
 But there are also some hides where a scope can be helpful.